Hexagram 47困Oppression

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around the line-5 乃徐有說 clause — the slow release — treating deliberate non-urgency as the only structural exit from a position the institutional layer has hollowed out.
 For Zhu Xi the principal at line 5 is exhausted by the scarlet aprons of the ministers below, the very layer whose function was to support the authority; the corrective cannot be aggressive reassertion of the authority, because the aggressive posture validates the mutilation.
 The slowness combined with sacrificial sincerity — 利用祭祀 — is the precise ceremonial posture that signals to the room that the inner virtue has survived even while the outer levers are gone.
 Zhu Xi reads the line-3 evil as the structural counter-example: where line 5 is rewarded for slowness, line 3 is condemned for force.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 47 practically: a hexagram drawn in answer to a question about an active resource crisis — runway exhaustion, lost authority, organisational hollowing, public visibility collapse, creative drought, the moment when the actor’s voice no longer moves the room.
-The manual is explicit that 47 is not commentary on whether the actor is in the right; the cast applies whether the actor is the exhausted principal, the founder who has run out of money, or the leader whose team has stopped following.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 47 for questions about an active resource crisis — runway exhaustion, lost authority, organisational hollowing, public visibility collapse, creative drought, the moment when the actor’s voice no longer moves the room — treating it not as commentary on whether the actor is in the right but as the cast that applies whether the actor is the exhausted principal, the founder who has run out of money, or the leader whose team has stopped following.
 The practical recommendation tracks the line position the question lands at: refuse the dark valley at line 1; receive the slow recognition at line 2 without campaigning; recognise the immovable rock at line 3 rather than walking into it; bear the carriage of metal at line 4 even at the cost of regret; take the slow release at line 5 with sacrificial sincerity; disown the previous posture at line 6 to clear the creepers.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.